Power Plant Workers and Asbestos Exposure

 Asbestos is most dangerous when workers are handling and forming it from raw states to finished products.
 Once asbestos products are installed, sealed, and left inert, they are relatively safe.

 It’s when asbestos materials are disturbed that microscopic fibers are released into the air and form deadly dust clouds.
-Asbestos dust was common in power plants during maintenance periods as well as initial installation.
+Power plants often became filled with this asbestos dust during maintenance periods as well as initial installation.

 It wasn’t only workers directly cutting, shaping, and fitting asbestos who were at exposure risk.
 Everyone in the power plant facility inhaled airborne asbestos.
 That included secondhand exposure to office and administration personnel.